 In Phenomena, visitors get more insight into the physics behind everyday things like sound, light, and gravity.
 Visitors can experiment with sound waves, optical illusions, and more and thereby discover how these things (phenomena) affect our daily lives.

 In the Technium section, you will learn more about the technology around us.
 How do you build bridges, and why does the Netherlands not get flooded even though our country is mainly below sea level?

 You can also help deliver online orders here.
-This is a very popular department with the kids.
+This is a very popular a top-ratedh the kids.

 Elementa – explore the building blocks of the cosmos